azliu0/image-to-image-translation/client/src/md/details.md

 This website was built from scratch.
 The main frontend framework was [React](https://react.dev/), and we had some fun integrating libraries like [Mantine UI](https://mantine.dev/) and [Framer Motion](https://www.framer.com/motion/) for styling quirks.
 We used [react-markdown](https://github.com/remarkjs/react-markdown) for markdown parsing, along with [remark-math](https://www.npmjs.com/package/remark-math) and [react-katex](https://www.npmjs.com/package/react-katex) to handling $$\LaTeX$$ parsing inside of markdown.
 The backend is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) server.

 We struggled greatly with figuring out how to deploy our model.
-Unfortunately, after struggling with many possibilities, we were not able to come up with a good solution for deploying the model in a cost-effective manner.
-Therefore, the model server is currently running on a spare laptop in Andrew's room.
-If you have any suggestions for us, please feel free to reach out!
-For reference, all model inference requires around 4GB RAM, and we would like a solution that we can pay for indefinitely.
-Serverless is OK.
+Our primary constraints were model size and cost, so we had to look for a serverless inference solution that could support more than 4GB RAM (roughly the size of the model), preferably without having to set up lots of additional infrastructure.
+After playing around with [Google Cloud Run](https://cloud.google.com/run/docs/quickstarts/deploy-container), [AWS Sagemaker](https://docs.aws.amazon.com/sagemaker/latest/dg/realtime-endpoints.html), and other related services, we finally settled with [Modelbit](https://www.modelbit.com/).
+The final workflow that we devised involves saving images to an [AWS S3](https://aws.amazon.com/s3/) bucket before calling the model through a deployed endpoint.
+In particular **uploaded images are not private**.

-We used [Render](https://render.com/) for deployment.
+We used [Render](https://render.com/) to deploy our react client and flask server.
 Feel free to check out our [repository](https://github.com/azliu0/image-to-image-translation)!

 ### Pages